Data Protection

 • DPO is monitoring the organization’s compliance with the GDPR and internal data protection policies and procedures.

-• DPO serves as the contact point to data protection authorities for all data protection issues, including data breach reporting.
+• DPO serves as the contact point to data protection authorities for all data protection issues, including reporting data breaches.

 Risk management and data security